Media checklist: How to prepare your business

 Update your Crisis Communication Plan

-Crisis communication was in high demand during 2020 and 2021, with businesses not only needing to respond to the media but also to manage and control internal communication with staff and stakeholders.
+Crisis communication was in high demand during the pandemic, with businesses not only needing to respond to the media but also to manage and control internal communication with staff and stakeholders.
 Businesses that do not respond in a measured and strategic way risk long-term damage to their brand and reputation.

 The solution is being prepared.